-The Detroit Shoreway neighborhood has a wide range of affordable and market-rate rental options to choose from.
+The Detroit Shoreway neighborhood has a wide range of affordable and market-rate rental options.

 Options for private rentals range from new apartment complexes to beautiful historic buildings.
 Some common resources to find an apartment include online listings such as craigslist and the Detroit Shoreway Community page on Facebook.